RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/18-JOB.md

 <sup>6</sup> Although affliction cometh not forth of the dust, neither doth trouble spring out of the ground;
 <sup>7</sup> Yet man is born unto trouble, as the sparks fly upward.
 <sup>8</sup> I would seek unto God, and unto God would I commit my cause:
-<sup>9</sup> Which doeth great things and unsearchable ; marvellous things without number:
+<sup>9</sup> Which doeth great things and unsearchable; marvellous things without number:
 <sup>10</sup> Who giveth rain upon the earth, and sendeth waters upon the fields:
 <sup>11</sup> To set up on high those that be low; that those which mourn may be exalted to safety.
 <sup>12</sup> He disappointeth the devices of the crafty, so that their hands cannot perform [their] enterprise.